daniel-ilett/blog/_posts/2019-05-01-tut1-1-smo-greyscale.md

 The Greyscale filter is one of the simplest filters in Snapshot Mode.
 The effect operates on each individual pixel of the image independently of all others, and it’s a simple linear transformation from RGB colours to greyscale values.
 To understand how to convert to greyscale, we need to first understand how the eyes perceive and process colour.

-Assuming no additional effects like color blindness or tetrachromacy, the human eye detects three colours - red, green and blue - corresponding to three types of cone cell in the eye.
-The eye is more sensitive to green light than red or blue, which our greyscale conversion must take into account.
+Assuming no additional effects like colour-blindness or tetrachromacy, the human eye detects three colours - red, green and blue - corresponding to three types of cone cell in the eye.
+The eye is more sensitive to green light than red or blue, which our greyscale conversion must consider.
 We'll calculate a luminance value for each pixel, keeping the different RGB sensitivities in mind, and use those to determine a greyscale value - since luminance is a measure of lightness, we'll just use that value without modification.
 Conveniently, a greyscale colour is one that has the same value for each of the red, green and blue colour channels, so once we have obtained a luminance value, we're essentially done.

 Without going into detail about how the coefficients are obtained, the luminance calculation like this: